 A Xanax prescription can provide short-term relief for the symptoms of panic and anxiety disorders.
 This does not mean the drug is a permanent solution for the specific issue.
 Using Xanax on a regular basis is risky because the drug is an extremely addictive sedative.
 Once an individual starts using the drug, tolerance is often built quickly.
 This means the drug becomes useless even at a safe dosage.

 Many individuals are asking how to get prescribed Xanax bars.
 Xanax bars are often referred to as planks or zanies.
 The bars are small tablets capable of being broken into quarters to take individually.
-The dosage for every Xanax bar is two mg.
-One-half of a bar is one mg.
+The dosage for every Xanax bar is 2 mg.
+One-half of a bar is 1 mg.
 Individuals with a tolerance for one-quarter of a Xanax bar will often increase the dosage by consuming two separate quarters of the bar.

 • Low blood pressure